 - Cost of LifeDesk 2 leg base and Installation – $600.
 This number may be less based on many factors.

-A significant improvement in physical comfort was observed, with 83% of the participants reporting a decrease
+A significant improvement in physical comfort was observed, with 83% of the participants reporting a decrease in discomfort

 The power of frequent postural transition is real and has been documented by many in books and journal articles.
 Encouraging proper use of sit-stand workstations through reminders and education can have significant effects on wellness — particularly for those individuals who would be considered “at-risk” employees.